 Our Los Gatos Fellowship was founded in September 1949, by Madeleine Cutten, who brought her Unitarian affiliation with her when she moved to California from New England.
 We had a long period of lay-leadership before the congregation decided to engage professional ministry to encourage and support us in our spiritual development.

 If I visit, may I bring my children?

 We encourage you to bring your kids!
 We have childcare for infants and preschoolers plus staffed children’s Religious Education programs.
 Children join us for the first part of the Service before going to their program.
 If your children are hesitant to be apart in a new situation, they may stay with the adults if they are quiet.
 There is a “quiet room” available at the back of the Sanctuary for use by parents and small children.

 “When I relocated, I found a loving, intergenerational, and liberal community at the UUFLG.
 I love gathering on Sunday mornings to celebrate and explore what’s true in MY heart and mind.”

 How would I learn more about the Fellowship and Unitarian Universalism?

 Our Minister and membership team offer fun, interactive workshops during the year in which we explore Unitarian Universalist principles and history.
 We also foster connections between newcomers, the membership team and our Minister.
-The schedule for these activities is announced in advance in our Monthly Newsletter, the weekly update, or you may call our office at (408) 358-1212 to find out when the next one will be held.
+The schedule for these activities is announced in advance in our What’s Happening emails, or you may call our office at (408) 358-1212 to find out when the next one will be held.

 15980 Blossom Hill Road, Los Gatos, CA 95032